Dower Rights: What You Need To Know

 - Adultery: Depending on the state, an individual may automatically lose their dower rights if they commit adultery.

 There are also laws to prevent a spouse from signing away property without the consent of their spouse.
-For example, individuals in Ohio cannot sell or transfer their property to another person unless their spouse signs away their dower rights for that piece of property.
+For example, individuals in Ohio can’t sell or transfer property to another person unless their spouse signs away their dower rights for the property.

 Next Step: Seek Legal Assistance